'Providing clinicians with the requisite skills to excel in sports medicine'

 In order to provide optimal care for the sports person it is essential to understand key biomechanical principles and their clinical implications.
 This module will use a mix of formal lectures and practical workshops to introduce important biomechanical principles and relate them to specific practical and sporting contexts.
 This module draws upon the student's previous knowledge and skills to ensure an holistic approach to the management of the injured athlete.

 Carrying out an original, independent piece of research from the formulation of a research question through to reporting findings in accordance with the conventions of the academic area is an important part of the research training provided by Masters level study.
-This module provides students with an opportunity for students to carry out an original independent piece of research in the area of physical activity and health and present findings in the form of a journal manuscript and a conference presentation.
+This module provides students with an opportunity for students to carry out an original independent piece of research within the area of their own profession, or special interest in sports and performance, and present findings in the form of a journal manuscript and a conference presentation.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.